 Species: Notorynchus cepedianus (Perón, 1807); from the Greek roots noto (back) and r(h)ynchos (snout); and the Latin cepidianus (spotted).

-Alternate Names: Broadnose sevengill shark, cow shark, spotted cow shark, mud shark, bluntnose shark, broad-snout, sevengill, k’wet’thenéchte (Salish, British Columbia), and my personal favorite (from Australia) Tasmanian tiger shark.
-This is another shark with an almost worldwide distribution and as a result it has many foreign names including cação-bruxa (Portuguese), cañabota gata (Spanish), gatita (Spanish), gevlekte zevenkieuwshaai (Dutch), brednæset syvgællet haj (Danish), kammzähner (German), koeihaai (Afrikaans), platneus-sewekiefhaai (Afrikaans), minami-ebisuzame (Japanese), ebisuzame (Japanese), platnez (French), requin malais (French), siebenkiemiger Pazifischer kammzähner (German), siedmioszpar plamisty (Polish), tiburón de 7 gallas (Spanish), tiburón pinto (Spanish), tollo fume (Spanish), and tuatini (Maori).
+Alternate Names: Sevengill shark, cow shark, spotted cow shark, mud shark, bluntnose shark, broad-snout, sevengill, k’wet’thenéchte (Salish, British Columbia), and my personal favorite (from Australia) Tasmanian tiger shark.
+This is another shark with an almost worldwide distribution and as a result it has many foreign names including cação-bruxa (Portuguese), cañabota gata (Spanish), gatita (Spanish), gevlekte zevenkieuwshaai (Dutch), brednæset syvgællet haj (Danish), kammzähner (German), koeihaai (Afrikaans), platneus-sewekiefhaai (Afrikaans), minami-ebisuzame (Japanese), ebisuzame (Japanese), platnez (French), requin malais (French), siebenkiemiger Pazifischer kammzähner (German), siedmioszpar plamisty (Polish), tiburón pinto (Spanish), tollo fume (Spanish), and tuatini (Maori).

 Size: Length to at least 9.7 feet and nearly 300 pounds in size (although based on recent catches they may have a longer length and greater weight).
 Most sevengill caught from piers are young fish 2-4 feet in length and under 50 pounds in weight.
 However, most years seem to see at least a few large 6-foot plus fish taken.
-The California record fish weighed 276 lb 0 oz and was taken in Humboldt Bay in 1996.
+The official California record fish weighed 276 lb.
+0 oz. and was taken in Humboldt Bay in 1996.
 Larger fish have been taken.
 A 322-pound sevengill was caught in San Francisco Bay in 2013 but then an even larger fish, a 342-pound sevengill, was caught in San Francisco Bay on July 2, 2017.

 The largest sevengill reported to PFIC was a fish taken from the Ocean Beach Pier in San Diego on December 20, 2020.
-Measurements given were a length of 9 ½ feet, a girth of about 3 ½ feet, and an estimated weight of 350 pounds (but that’s probably a little high).
-It was caught by Danny Reid of the OB Extreme Shark Fishing Crew who said it took over two hours to haul in the large shark.
-It was caught on moray eel bait.
+Measurements given were a length of 9 ½ feet, a girth of about 3 ½ feet, and an estimated weight of over 300 pounds (but that’s probably high).
+The shark was caught by Danny Reid of the OB Extreme Shark Fishing Crew who said it took over two hours to haul in the large shark.
+It was caught on a moray eel bait.
 Several additional large 7-gills have been reported from the Ocean Beach Pier.
 In May of 2006, a nearly 8-foot-long, 112-pound 7-gill shark was landed, while May of 2008 saw the capture of a 7-gill estimated to be 10-10 ½ feet long.
 The only problem is that 7-gills are only supposed to reach a little over nine and a half feet in length.
 Julian Beltran, another member of the OB Extreme Shark Fishing Crew, landed a large sevengill estimated at 150 pound in June 2023.

 Range: Found in temperate waters of the Pacific, Indian and South Atlantic Oceans (and very common off South Africa and Namibia).
 Found in North America from the Gulf of California to northern British Columbia off Butedale and Bonilla Island.
 Common in central California, especially San Francisco Bay.

 Habitat: A bottom-oriented shark that is typically found in water less than 150 feet deep.
-They are common to inshore areas (especially rocky areas near kelp) and in bays, especially San Francisco Bay, Tomales Bay and Humboldt Bay.
+They are common to inshore areas (especially rocky areas near kelp) and in bays, especially San Diego Bay, San Francisco Bay, Tomales Bay and Humboldt Bay.
 Most common from the spring to the fall; may migrate to deeper water during the winter.
 In San Francisco Bay, springtime sees mama sevengill dropping her pups (up to 82 young ‘uns) and that’s when small, immature fish make a regular appearance at several piers.

-Piers: Mainly caught at piers that sit close to fairly deep water, or deep-water channels in a bay.
-Best bets: Ocean Beach Pier, Crystal Pier (San Diego), Shelter Island Pier (San Diego Bay), Newport Pier, Goleta Pier and Gaviota Pier.
-Best Cen bets: Morro Bay Wharf, Cayucos Pier, San Mateo Pier, Oyster Point Pier, Dumbarton Pier, 7th Street Pier (Oakland), Berkeley Pier, Elephant Rock Pier, Angel Island Pier, and the Del Norte Street Pier (Eureka).
+Piers: Mainly caught at piers that sit close to kelp or fairly deep water, i.e., deep-water channels in a bay.
+Best SoCal bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier (San Diego), Shelter Island Pier (San Diego Bay), Newport Pier, Goleta Pier and Gaviota Pier.
+Best Cen bets: Morro Bay Wharf, Cayucos Pier, Candlestick Park Pier, Oyster Point Pier, Dumbarton Pier, Port View Park Pier (Oakland), Elephant Rock Pier, and the Angel Island Pier.
+Best NorCal bets: Del Norte Street Pier (Eureka).

-Shoreline: Sometmes caught from shoreline areas in San Francisco Bay, most commonly early spring or late fall when the fish appear to move into shallower areas to spawn.
+Shoreline: Sometimes caught from shoreline areas in San Diego and San Francisco Bay, most commonly early spring or late fall when the fish appear to move into shallower areas to spawn.